In 2014 somebody on the Hoffman forum tried to get a Hot Stamper thread going under this heading: Cheap_Hot_Stampers – Revealed

 This record sounds best this way:

-And here we discuss with the forum posters as a rule do not understand:
+And here we discuss what the forum posters struggle to understand: